Table of Contents:

 The Serpent Mound in Adams County, Ohio

-When you compare the two mounds, it seems fair to question Boyle’s interpretation.
-While one clearly and undeniably looks like a serpent, the other could well be a tadpole!
-And while one definitely has an oval shape within what is easy to interpret as its jaw, it is certainly a stretch to interpret the mound that Boyle examined as another rendition of a serpent with egg.
+Comparing the two mounds makes it fair to question Boyle’s interpretation.
+While one clearly and undeniably looks like a serpent, the other could be a tadpole!
+And while the Ohio one definitely has an oval shape which may be an Egg or something else within what one could interpret as its jaw, it is a stretch to interpret the Rice Lake mound as another rendition of a Serpent with Egg – and one that Boyle imagines is “much more natural”!

 Richard Johnson – ROM/U of T 1955-1960

-The most thorough examination of the Serpent Mounds site was done from 1955 to 1960 by a Royal Ontario Museum/University of Toronto team led by Richard Johnson, whose report became his Ph.D. thesis a year later.
+The most thorough examination of the Serpent Mounds site was done from 1955 to 1960 by a Royal Ontario Museum/University of Toronto team led by Richard Johnson.
+His report became his Ph.D. thesis a year later.
 The shortened version was published by U of Toronto Press as a ROM book in 1968.
 It is the essential source of information on the mounds.

 The following sketch from the book provides a detailed view of the site and its various mounds.
 In their fieldwork, the ROM/U of T team noted two mounds (G and H) not recorded by previous visitors.

-Noteworthy is that on the very first page of Johnson’s study of the site, he twice states that it is not a given that Burial Mound E is a serpent and that “the name of the mound and site is regarded as entirely speculative”.
-However, the name “Serpent Mound” was so ingrained by the mid-1960s that Johnson felt he had to stick with it in spite of his severe reservations about its validity!
+Noteworthy is that on the first page of Johnson’s study of the site, he twice states that it is not a given that Burial Mound E is a serpent and that “the name of the mound and site is regarded as entirely speculative.”
+However, the name “Serpent Mound” was so ingrained by the mid-1960s that Johnson felt he had to stick with it despite his severe reservations about its validity!

 Here is the first page of the Johnson study of the site – the entire book can be accessed via a link below.

 The ROM team conducted carbon dating at various points along the length of the burial mound.
-The dates ranged from 128 to 300 A.D. and, as Johnson wrote, “favour the assumption that construction continued intermittently over a number of years”.
+The dates ranged from 128 to 300 A.D. and, as Johnson wrote, “favour the assumption that construction continued intermittently over several years.”
 This is hardly a situation you would expect of a 194-foot-long effigy mound that could be created in a summer or two if that was the actual intent.

 Walter Kenyon Still Sees a Serpent!

-Walter Kenyon’s excellent summary Mounds of Sacred Earth: Burial Mounds of Ontario, was published by the Royal Ontario Museum in 1986.
-In it, Kenyon provides a history of the sites, as well as a history of the archaeological work that went into uncovering them.
+Walter Kenyon’s excellent summary Mounds of Sacred Earth: Burial Mounds of Ontario was published by the Royal Ontario Museum in 1986.
+In it, Kenyon provides a history of the sites and a history of the archaeological work that went into uncovering them.
 Over half the report is spent on the burial mounds of southern Ontario; Rice Lake and its outlet, the Trent River, is where most of them are found, including the ones at Roach Point.

 The brief booklet might be the best introduction to the specifics of the burial mounds on the north shore of Lake Ontario.
 [The second half of the report deals with the Rainy River area mounds.]
 Two decades after Johnson and his reluctance to call Mound E a serpent – without even bringing in Mound F as the Egg! – Kenyon begins with this –

-He had started work at the ROM in 1956 just as Museum began its fieldwork on the Rice Lake Site at Roach Point.
-You’d think that over a thirty-year period the specific nature of the largest of the Rice Lake mounds would have come up in the staff lunchroom in the ROM basement during winters spent examining artifacts from the various mounds and middens!
+He had started work at the ROM in 1956, just as Museum began its fieldwork on the Rice Lake Site at Roach Point.
+You’d think that over thirty years, the specific nature of the largest Rice Lake mound would have come up in the staff lunchroom in the ROM basement during winters spent examining artifacts from the various mounds and middens!

 The Serpent Mounds site (Boyle 1897; Johnson 1968) consists of nine earth burial mounds, the most striking of which is the so-called Serpent Mound.
 The Serpent Mound appears to be more of a crooked linear mound that actually being intended to represent the form of a serpent….the mound represents a series of construction events that took place between AD 200 and 250.
 (Wright 675)